-- Chemical legislation needs to take the functionality of chemical products into account: There will be no green transition without paints, coatings and inks with specific functionalities.
+Chemical legislation needs to take the functionality of chemical products into account: There will be no green transition without paints, coatings and inks with specific functionalities.
 However, a broad variety of chemicals and their availability are essential prerequisites for the functionality and further innovation.
-This needs to be kept in mind when implementing the open delegated acts and should be one of the guiding principles together with consumer safety and environmental protection for any future regulatory actions in this sector. - Tailored risk-based approaches instead of general bans: The required functionality or reactivity of chemical substances for certain uses and processes are often directly linked with their hazardous properties.
+This needs to be kept in mind when implementing the open delegated acts and should be one of the guiding principles together with consumer safety and environmental protection for any future regulatory actions in this sector.

+- Tailored risk-based approaches instead of general bans: The required functionality or reactivity of chemical substances for certain uses and processes are often directly linked with their hazardous properties.
 For instance, reactive coatings are needed for many sustainable technologies, e.g. to quickly form a durable film also under the harsh condition of an offshore wind park.
-Therefore, risk management measures are needed, based on the concepts of risk assessment and focus on safe use throughout the entire lifecycle, instead of simplistic hazard-based bans. - Keep the scope of the different regulations separated: In the last mandate, there has been an increasing tendency to address chemical related issues in different pieces of legislation under different contexts (e.g. PPWR, ESPR, Taxonomy, CSRD,...).
-This creates an entangled and highly complex patchwork of different pieces of legislation, which makes compliance and enforcement very difficult.
+Therefore, risk management measures are needed, based on the concepts of risk assessment and focus on safe use throughout the entire lifecycle, instead of simplistic hazard-based bans.
+Policymakers must play their part in ensuring appropriate risk communication that is aimed at controlling the risks associated with the use of chemical substances. - Keep the scope of the different regulations separated: In the last mandate, there has been an increasing tendency to address chemical related issues in different pieces of legislation under different contexts (e.g. PPWR, ESPR, Taxonomy, CSRD,...).
+The introduction of the term "substances of concern" into ESPR is one notable example.
+This tendency creates an entangled and highly complex patchwork of different pieces of legislation, which makes compliance and enforcement very difficult.
 It also creates difficulties in assessing the impacts and can hence lead to unintended side effects.
 In addition, it is likely to happen that requirements for the same issue in different pieces for legislation contradict each other.
 We therefore highly recommend keeping the scope of different regulatory fields clearly defined and separated.